 How women give birth is an individualistic experience.
 It embraces many possibilities.
-Yes there are common threads experienced between all women but each woman must birth alone in partnership with her baby, with her support network at her side.
+Yes, there are common threads experienced between all women but each woman must birth alone in partnership with her baby, with her support network at her side.

-When you fight labor with your body, your mind or your emotions, labor becomes a long, painful and unproductive process.
+When you fight labor with your body, your mind or your emotions, labor becomes a long, painful, and unproductive process.
 In order to relax, you must trust that childbirth is normal, that your body is capable of giving birth and those around you desire to help you have the best possible experience.

 Relaxing requires so much more than being able to physically flop.
 It starts with becoming loose and trusting those around you and then it requires surrendering.
-Surrendering means letting go of fears, anger and frustration.
+Surrendering means letting go of fears, anger, and frustration.

 It takes courage to face birth and surrender to the process.
-Women can create a vision of the own birth: focused, directed and expansive.
-I encourage you to take the time to educate, prepare and practice daily coping techniques so that you are prepared for childbirth.
+Women can create a vision of the own birth: focused, directed, and expansive.
+I encourage you to take the time to educate, prepare, and practice daily coping techniques so that you are prepared for childbirth.

-If you have fears, doubts or concerns about birth, take a minute to examine what you believe to be true and why.
+If you have fears, doubts, or concerns about birth, take a minute to examine what you believe to be true and why.
 Enroll in a comprehensive childbirth class, do your due diligence, hire, and work with your doula in order to have a better understanding of your options.

 Believe your body was designed to give birth.
 You are capable and designed to birth.
 Generations and generations of women in your family have birthed their babies.
-Thousands of women are laboring with you today in this moment.
+Thousands of women are laboring with you today at this moment.
 You are not alone.

 Believe that your baby needs you.
 You are the only one who can do this.
 Each decision you make for your baby is important.
 And you are the best person to make those choices.